MewsSystems/gitbook-channel-manager-api/channel-manager-api.md

 #### Closed to Departure and Closed to Stay with Mlos

 This combination should be treated as Closed to check-out.
-Reservation can be made if Mstay requirements are met.
+Reservation can be made if Mlos requirements are met.

 ```javascript
 {